ministryofjustice/security-guidance/ktt/security-culture-programme.md

 ## Security Academy

-We are launching a platform to host the latest security policy, resources, best practices and guidance, to collaborate, and to deliver security training: a training academy.
+We are launching a platform to host the latest security policy, resources, best practices and guidance, to collaborate, and to provide security training: a training academy.
 Initially this will be for our security champions, but the intention is to eventually make this a best practice forum for government security, accessible to all employees and civil servants.